betaveros/puzzlehunt.net/index.md

 ---
 layout: default
 ---
 Under construction!
-Nothing on this site is a puzzle.
+Nothing on this site is a puzzle (yet).

 - [List of Puzzlehunts](/list)
 - [Puzzlehunt Tools](/tools)